Enter a world of epic battles as one man overcomes his fate to become the greatest soldier ever!

 The player is a new recruit in the Green Army, a battalion on the front lines in the war against the Black Army.
 It is explained that the Green side is losing ground fast.
 After a brief training session, the hero will have to trek out on solo missions to win back bunkers and destroy enemy infrastructure.

 The camp contains a few tents of note, all of which can assist the player in increasing his assault potential.
 Weapons and upgrades can be purchased with money found on missions, and nudie deck cards found on defeated foes can be exchanged for prizes.
-A gambling tent allows the player to wager his hard-earned cash against the odds, though don’t expect a fully realized gambling experience (no splits on pairs).
+A gambling tent allows the player to wager his hard-earned cash against the odds, though don’t expect a fully realized gambling experience this isn’t online slots real money slinging, after all.

 The player’s tent can be visited for a snooze (and health point recharge), and various items can be purchased or found to spruce it up.
 Medals the hero has earned for having complete various tasks will also be stored in a chest found in this tent.
 Should the player fall in battle, he will awake in his tent.